chriszhao13/chriszhao13/README.md

-- 👋 Hi, I’m Chris and a first-year-PhD student.
+- 👋 Hi, I’m Chris and a second-year-PhD student.
 - 👀 I’m interested in Graph Computing(System or HPC on GPU)
 - 🌱 I’m currently learning Graph Sampling
 -